 But that’s probably the only thing Linksy’s Velop outdoes Netgear’s Orbi, which generally has better performance, a lot more features.
 Plus, it has a full web interface and a vendor-assisted mobile app being available as an option.

-From the get-go, Linksys Velop systems are to deliver ease of use at the expense of features and privacy.
-Being part of this ecosystem mean supported routers will also have to shed features and settings that are not available to the original Velop.
+From the get-go, Linksys Velop systems deliver ease of use at the expense of features and privacy.
+Being part of this ecosystem means supported routers will also have to shed features and settings unavailable to the original Velop.

 The following are some bullet points on what you should be aware of a Linksys Intelligent Mesh router (and system), including the MR7350 and the MR9600.

 - Unless you know this specific trick, you must use the Linksys mobile app and a login account for the setup process.
 This app-and-login-required shenanigan also applies to when you want to add or remove a mesh node.
 (In my experience, the app generally works well with Velop sets, but with non-Velop routers, it’s buggy.)